 Serum ferritin drops about 30ng/mL with each full unit (500cc) of blood removed.
-When ferritin falls more rapidly following a phlebotomy, there is likely some other reason.
-These reasons are specific to the individual but can include: the presence of inflammation, changes in alcohol consumption or changes to medication.
+When ferritin falls more rapidly following a phlebotomy, there is likely some other reason for the fast rate other than the blood donation.
+These reasons are specific to the individual but can include the presence of inflammation, changes in alcohol consumption, or changes to medication.

 The TS% and serum ferritin tests can be done periodically to help determine how often blood should be removed.

 When hemochromatosis is diagnosed early and treated before organs are damaged, a person can live a normal life expectancy.
 For people who have the disease at the time of diagnosis, life expectancy may be shortened depending upon the disease.
 If a person is diagnosed and treated before serum ferritin is above 1,000ng/mL the risk of cirrhosis or liver cancer is less than 1%.